Ferran Torres: Barcelona

-On 28 December 2021, both Barcelona and Manchester City confirmed that Torres had completed a permanent move to Barcelona, signing a five-year contract until June 2027, with a buyout clause of €1 billion.
+On 28 December 2021, both Barcelona and Manchester City confirmed that Torres had completed a permanent move to Barcelona, signing a five-year contract until June 2027, with a buyout clause of €1bn.
 On 20 January 2022, Torres scored his first goal for Barcelona in a 3–2 loss against Athletic Bilbao at the end of extra time in the Copa del Rey round of 16.
 On 20 March 2022, he scored a goal and assisted Pierre-Emerick Aubameyang in his first El Clásico, helping Barcelona to a 4–0 away victory against the league leaders.
 During his first six months at the club, Torres made 25 appearances in all competitions, scoring seven goals.
 Torres struggled with his form at the start of the 2022–23 season, and was often benched in favour of Ousmane Dembélé and new signings Raphinha and Robert Lewandowski.
 On 19 February 2023, he put on a man-of-the-match performance in a 2–0 league win over Cádiz.
 The following day, Torres revealed in an interview that he had "fallen into a bottomless well", and had worked with a psychologist during his form slump.

+On 21 January 2024, Torres scored his first hat-trick for Barcelona and provided an assist for João Félix on his 100th appearance for the club in a 4–2 away win against Real Betis.
+Later that year, on 11 December, in a thrilling Champions League match against Borussia Dortmund, Torres delivered a stunning performance by scoring a decisive brace, securing a 3–2 away victory for Barcelona.
+On 6 February 2025, he scored a hat-trick in the first half of a 5–0 away win over his former club Valencia in the Copa del Rey quarter-finals.
+Two months later, on 2 April, he scored the only goal in a 1–0 away win over Atlético Madrid, clinching a 5–4 aggregate victory and a spot in the Copa del Rey final.
+On 26 April 2025, he once again showed up to score a late equaliser against arch-rivals Real Madrid in the Copa del Rey final, forcing the game into extra time, where FC Barcelona secured the win thanks to Jules Koundé's winner.
+He was named MVP of the final and was the competition's top goal scorer.